kpi-wdc/dj/README.md

   - MOST IMPORTANT: follow the existing code style
   - Make sensible variable names
-  - Don't use ’git pull’, use ’git pull --rebase’ instead.
+  - Don't use `git pull`, use `git pull --rebase` instead.
 Merge commits are evil.
 You can run `git config branch.master.rebase true` to make `git pull` behave like `git pull --rebase` on project basis.

 We suggest to learn about the following technologies first: